Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

-Furthermore, it is enough to check this fact modulo $h^2$, since the isomorphism type of this reduction determines $\cQ_m$ amongst $\bS$-equivariant quantizations.
-As shown in the proof of \cite[1.8]{BK04a}, the set of quantizations up to first order is a torsor over $H^1_{DR}(\fX;\EuScript{H})$ where $\EuScript{H}$ is, in the language of \cite{BK04a}, the localization $\mathsf{Loc}(\mathcal{M}_s,\mathsf{H})$ of the module $\mathsf{H}$ of Hamiltonian vector fields on the formal disk for the Harish-Chandra torsor.
+As shown in the proof of \cite[1.8]{BK04a}, the set of quantizations of a given symplectic structure up to second order is a torsor over $H^1_{DR}(\fX;\EuScript{H})$ where $\EuScript{H}$ is, in the language of \cite{BK04a}, the localization $\mathsf{Loc}(\mathcal{M}_s,\mathsf{H})$ of the module $\mathsf{H}$ of Hamiltonian vector fields on the formal disk for the Harish-Chandra torsor.

 It is helpful to think about the classical rather than Zariski topology in order to understand this action.
 As we discuss in Section \ref{GAGA}, associated to $\cQ$, there is a quantization of the structure sheaf of the complex manifold $\fM^{\an}$, which we denote $\cQ^{\an}$, and analytic versions of all the sheaves we have considered.
 Since the higher pushforwards $R^n\pi_*\fS_{\fX}$ or $R^n\pi_*\fS^{\an}_{\fX^{\an}}$ vanish, we have an isomorphisms of groups via the boundary map $\delta$ for the short exact sequence of sheaves (or its counterpart in the classical topology).
 By a classical result of Grothendieck, algebraic and analytic de Rham cohomology of the structure sheaf agree, so the same holds for $H^1_{DR}(\fX;\EuScript{H})\cong H^1_{DR}(\fX^{\an};\EuScript{H}^{\an})$.